michaelbruce/arch-configuration/README.md

 - gimp settings are not saved currently (I don't do any configuration)
 - thunar settings not saved
+- replacements for:
-- evince has a lot of deps (replace)
+    - evince (has lots of deps)
-- look for replacement for thunar
+    - thunar
+    - slock

 ## OLD README CONTENT (come back to this)